Big Toe Joint, Hammer Toe & Bunionette Problems:

 Hallux Rigidus Exercises:

-- The entire problem with hallux rigidus is that is a bone deformity, not a muscle or ligament problem.
+- The entire problem with hallux rigidus is that it is a bone deformity, not a muscle or ligament problem.

 - Short of breaking apart this bone and giving it some room to move, exercises will not do much for you.